-With so many activities out on hold due to country-wide stay-at-home orders in response to COVID-19, a lot of us have more time to sleep.
+With so many activities on hold due to countrywide stay-at-home orders, a lot of us have more time to sleep.
 But are we using it well?

 The Centers for Disease Control recommends that adults get seven hours or more of sleep a night, on average.
-Getting enough sleep not only feels better, but it also helps prevent longer-term health problems like cardiovascular disease and diabetes.
+Getting enough sleep not only feels better, it also helps keep our bodies running at maximum efficiency.

-Given how anxious of a time we’re all going through, it may be tempting to use prescription and over-the-counter sleep aids to help achieve a better night’s sleep.
+Given the trying times we’re all going through, it may seem as though all of the sleep support options are equal when you are choosing one to help achieve a better night’s sleep.
 But not all sleep aids produce quality sleep.

-That’s why many people are interested in using CBD oil for sleep.
-In this article, we’ll look at the pros and cons of using CBD for sleep, how it differs from other sleep aids, and how to use CBD oil tinctures with melatonin and other products if you choose to do so.
+Many people are talking about CBD oil for sleep.
+But, does CBD oil help you sleep by promoting a sense of relaxation at bedtime?
+In this article, we’ll look at the pros and cons of adding CBD to your evening routine and how to use CBD oil tinctures with melatonin and other products if you choose to do so.

 What Do We Mean By “Better” Sleep?

-First of all, an hour or two before you fall asleep, your body starts producing melatonin.
+An hour or two before you fall asleep, your body starts producing melatonin.
 This hormone signals to all your bodily systems that the time for rest is drawing near.
-With most people, signs of nightfall – darkness, drops in temperature – starts up the melatonin, along with simply having been awake for 14 hours or so.
+With most people, signs of nightfall (darkness, drops in temperature) trigger the production of melatonin, along with simply having been awake for 14 hours or so.

 After you fall into a deep sleep, you also start to dream.
 This phase is known as rapid eye movement (REM) sleep.
-While it’s still not clear, dreaming is important to maintaining mental health, even if you don’t remember it.
+While it’s still not clear how it works, dreaming is important to maintaining mental health, even if you don’t remember it.

 Usually, your first dip into dreamland is only about 10 minutes, but it gets longer each time you cycle back into it.
 Your last stretch of dreaming might last an hour.